Liquid Death Treats Parenting Like MMA in Sparkling Energy Ad

 The drinks are available in four flavors: Murder Mystery, Scary Strawberry, Tropical Terror, and Orange Horror.

-Overall, the creative approach stays true to the company's established brand voice, which often treats ordinary situations as if they belong in an action movie, horror film, or an absurd comedy sketch.
+The creative approach stays true to the company's established brand voice, treating ordinary situations like scenes from an action movie or absurd comedy sketch.

 When Parenting Gets Brutal